Fort Hommet: Stützpunkt Rotenstein

 The whole of the headland was designated a strongpoint.

 West of the Martello tower is a bunker that housed a multi-loopholed steel cupola.
 The Martello tower itself includes two bunkers that housed a 60cm and a 150cm searchlight, and crew accommodation.
 Facing north are two casemates housing 10.5cm K331(f) guns.
 Two similar casemates face south across Vazon beach including one now open as a museum.
 A Tobruk pit and a casemate for a 4.7cm Pak36(t) anti-tank gun complete the beach-facing defences.
 In the centre of the headland is a R633 bunker that housed a 5cm M19 automatic mortar.
 A reinforced field order emplacement, a fortress-quality personnel shelter, a minefield, field positions with trenches and machine gun pits, including a coaxial ball mounted MG 37(t), flamethrowers, and barbed wire completed the strongpoint's defences.

 Minefield No 27, comprising 417 S-mines, 464 Teller mines, and 624 captured British mines protected the headland.

 Post-war

 After the liberation of Guernsey in 1945, the British Army and the islanders stripped the fortifications.
-By the late 1940s all the metal fittings, including guns and blast doors, had been removed for scrap.
+By the late 1940s, all the metal fittings, including guns and blast doors, had been removed for scrap.
 Many of the bunkers, including the gun-casemate at Fort Hommet, were buried in an attempt to return the coastal landscape to its pre-war condition.

 More recently, the States of Guernsey has restored parts of the fort, and particularly the Fort Hommet 10.5 cm Coastal Defence Gun Casement Bunker.
 This is now open to visitors, though with restrictive hours.
-The M19 Maschinengranatwerfer bunker is under renovation.
+The M19 Maschinengranatwerfer bunker has also been renovated.